baramX3/pulseDetector/README.md

 2. Edit the `file_dir` and `file_extension` variable accordingly

 To run `pulse_calculator.m`:
-1. MatLab must be intalled
+1. MATLAB must be intalled
 2. Input .csv files must be placed in the working directory